 - Search online - Dial "411" for DIRECTORY ASSISTANCE.
 There is usually a fee for using Directory Assistance, which is added to your phone bill. - Use a telephone directory (phonebook) - The white pages of telephone directories usually list individual people or families in alphabetical order by their last (family) names.

-The yellow pages list businesses, stores, industries and individuals alphabetically according to their category of service, such as "Laundromats", "TV Equipment", "Dentists", etc.
+- The yellow pages list businesses, stores, industries and individuals alphabetically according to their category of service, such as "Laundromats", "TV Equipment", "Dentists", etc. - On campus directory assistance: Dial 450-5000

 Healthcare